BI Leadership Capability Assessment Framework

 Recommend

-A full findings and recommendations report is delivered — with maturity scores, gap analysis, prioritised recommendations, and a 12-month roadmap.
+A full findings and recommendations report is delivered — with maturity scores, gap analysis, and prioritized recommendations.

 Two perspectives.
 One truth.